vdmitriyev/pygeoconverter/README.md

 ## About

-Converting openly accessible address locations  into geographical coordinates (longitude and latitude).
-Primary the work done with means of OSM.
+A Python script that converts addresses into geographical coordinates (longitude and latitude).
+Primary work is done by package: [geocoder](https://github.com/DenisCarriere/geocoder).
 For further details regarding features refer to ```pygeoconverter.py``` script.

-I was able to download around 55 000 coordinates in 3 days (each day script worked not more then 5-6 hours and was also continuously improved).
+**Benchmark**: In a single threaded mode it was possible to convert around 55K addresses into coordinates in 3 days (the script worked not more then 5-6 hours daily).

 **NOTE**: Script should skip already converted locations.
-But be careful - interrupting script while working may remove already converted data (only from last "batch", which is also configurable).
-Because of this reason backup in form of 'tar' file is always created before launching retrieving process.
+But be careful: interrupting script while working may remove already converted data (only from last "batch", which is also configurable).
+Thus, a `tar` file as a backup is created before a retrieve process launches.

 ## Structure

-* **data** - contains initial csv with addresses and resulting data (py dict + CSV)
+* **data** - contains initial CSV with addresses and retrieved results in various formats (Python dictionary + CSV)
-* **pygeoconverter** - main Python script + configuration file
+* **pygeoconverter** - main Python script and configuration files
-* **experiments** - multiple test of other geo python libraries (e.g. Google Map)
+* **tests** - multiple test of other geo python packages (e.g., `geopy`, `googlemaps`,)

 ## Dependencies